Licensing

 Using FrogNet as a core platform to make money: as the networking layer under a product or service you sell, redistributed in a commercial offering, or run operationally inside a for-profit organization.

 Request access on the developer-license page.
 It's a short form; access follows once it's reviewed.
-The review isn’t a gate for its own sake — running shared infrastructure means knowing who runs the fabric.

 Email john@fawcettinnovations.com with what you're building and how FrogNet fits.
 Terms are set per arrangement.